IanFinlayson/exploring-cs/chapter07.md

 3.  **Solve a few examples by hand**

-    For this problem, we should solve an example where the person doesn\'t get overtime and one where they do.
-Let\'s start with the case where they don\'t get overtime.
+    For this problem, we should solve an example where the person doesn't get overtime and one where they do.
+Let's start with the case where they don't get overtime.
 Say they work for 30 hours, and make 12 dollars per hour.
 In this case, we should just multiply the two numbers together to get 30×12 = 360.

     In the case where the employee *does* get overtime, we have to do something extra.
-Let\'s say they work 45 hours and make 10 dollars per hour.
+Let's say they work 45 hours and make 10 dollars per hour.
 Now we need to give them 10 dollars for each of the 40 regular hours they are working.
 We also need to pay them extra for the hours they work over 40.
-In this case that\'s 5 hours at 15 dollars per hour.
+In this case that's 5 hours at 15 dollars per hour.
 So in total we have 40×10 + 5×15 = 475.

 4.  **Write the basic steps**